-Prenuptial agreements can also establish a set of rules, agreed to by all, governing the disposition of that wealth upon the dissolution of a marriage (either during the lifetime of the spouses or following a spouse’s death).
+- Establishing a set of rules, agreed to by the couple, or the couple and their families, governing the disposition of wealth upon the dissolution of a marriage (either by divorce or the death of a spouse).

-Although families and couples may be reluctant to consider a prenuptial agreement, discussions around such an agreement can actually provide a healthy opportunity for a couple to discuss finances in an open and productive way and to create a joint philosophy regarding wealth.
-A conversation among all parties, including parents, can also help integrate a future spouse into the family.
-But success will only be achieved if all parties (the couple, the parents, and other involved parties) understand the process and engage in trusting, frank, and open-minded communication – listening and being listened to – with a commitment to resolving issues without hurt feelings and resentment.
+The creation of a successful prenuptial agreement can only be achieved if all parties (the couple, the parents, and other involved parties) understand the process and engage in trusting, frank, and open-minded communication – listening and being listened to – with a commitment to resolving issues without hurt feelings and resentment.

 What Is a Prenuptial Agreement?